autocrypt/autocrypt/doc/level1.rst

 Updating Autocrypt Peer State
 -----------------------------

-Incoming messages may be processed by an Autocrypt-client at different times, such as upon receipt or display.
-When this happens, the Autocrypt state for the sending peer is updated with this new information.
+Incoming messages may be processed by a MUA at receive or display time.

+If an incoming message contains more than one address in the ``From`` header a MUA SHOULD NOT update any Autocrypt peer state.

+If a message contains exactly one address in the ``FROM`` header a MUA must update the Autocrypt state for the single sending peer.
 This update process depends on:

 - the "effective date" of the message.